sonuahluwalia/sporty-shoes/Readme.txt

 5. Admin can view list of all users - done
 6. Admin can search users by name - done
 7. Admin can view purchase reports - done
-8. Admin can filter the purchase reports by date and category
+8. Admin can filter the purchase reports by date and category - done
+9. Test cases of all the features

 Technologies Used: